 In our ‘Google Algorithm Update Postmortem’ webinar, Myles was joined by Sterling Sky‘s Joy Hawkins, Local SEO Guide‘s Andrew Shotland, and Marie Haynes, of Marie Haynes Consulting.
 For those who missed it, the video is available to watch below.

 Video – Google Algorithm Update: How Did It Affect Local Businesses?

 Google’s Medic Update impacted both organic rankings, and local rankings.
 It affected a range of industries, with major changes seen in so-called ‘Your Money or Your Life’ sites.
 There was also an adjustment around September 8-11, where local businesses saw further changes as the algorithm settled in.

 Coined by Barry Schwartz, the update had a broader impact than initially thought.
 Marie Haynes believes the update is about trust – some sites that dropped had poor reviews, while others weren’t honoring refunds – but the businesses centered around helping people make important life decisions (e.g. medical, financial, or legal).
 Google’s Quality Raters Guidelines were recently updated that said they wanted to “protect the safety of users”.
-Marie recently discussed the Guidelines in depth at BrightonSEO – you can watch this here.
+Marie recently discussed the Guidelines in-depth at BrightonSEO.

 Understanding Organic and Local Rankings

 Marie Haynes sees the organic and local changes as two separate changes, and that she believes Google is further separating these algorithms.
 Joy Hawkins agreed, saying: “I see them as completely separate, but share some of the same factors.
 This is why people often think local is just organic plus reviews, and a few other factors.
 I’ve seen cases where factors that do not impact organic rankings do impact the local results.
 I think they’re more different than they used to be.”